W3cubDocs

 // ...

-// same as "slice" in the previous example
+// Same as "slice" in the previous example

 const unboundSlice = Array.prototype.slice;

-const slice = Function.prototype.apply.bind(unboundSlice);
+const slice = Function.prototype.call.bind(unboundSlice);

 // ...